Venkatsatish98/ml_project/README.md

 '''

 To check all the versions maintained by git
-'''git log
 '''
+git log
+'''

 To create a version or/commit all changes by git
+'''
-'''git commit -m "message"
+git commit -m "message"
+'''

+To send version/changes to github
+'''
+git push origin main
+'''

+To check remote url
+'''
+git remote -v
 '''